The Top Food and Drinks that Sabotage Your Sleep

 by Dr. John Neustadt

 Nearly 80% of the population struggle with problems sleeping.
 If you’re like me, who’s had nights where I couldn’t fall asleep, or I’m tossing and turning or I wake up in the middle of the night and can’t fall back asleep, you know how devastating this can be.

 Not only does sleep deprivation leave you dragging through your day and less able to enjoy your interactions and perform at your best, poor sleep makes you tired, irritable, depressed and makes it difficult to concentrate and get everyday tasks done.
 It’s so bad that research shows that sleep deprivation decreases your quality of life as much as congestive heart failure.
 And who needs that?

 But it doesn’t have to be that way.
-While there are many reasons why people can’t sleep, including medications that cause insomnia, inappropriate use of technology, and social jetlag, food has profound impacts on health and can be an important part of a holistic approach that includes diet, lifestyle and dietary supplements.
+While there are many reasons why people can’t sleep, including medications that cause insomnia, inappropriate use of technology, and social jetlag, food has profound impacts on health and can be an important part of a holistic approach that includes diet, lifestyle and Sleep Relief.
 Below are my best diet tips to help you get a better night’s sleep so you can start feeling more rested, refreshed, bright-eyed and ready for your day.

 Your Mid-Afternoon Coffee Pick-Me-Up

 More than 80% of Americans drink coffee.
 And while it may be America’s favorite pick-me-up drink, it can be too much of a good thing.
 Drinking coffee in the afternoon or evening can keep you tossing and turning at night.
 If you find yourself having a hard time falling asleep and you’re drinking coffee late in the day, stop it.